sgmurphy/wordpress-plugins/xml-sitemap-feed/readme.txt

 This plugin dynamically creates dynamic feeds that comply with the **XML Sitemap** and the **Google News Sitemap** protocol. **Multisite**, **Polylang** and **WPML** compatible and there are no static files created.

-There are options to control which sitemaps are enabled, which Post Types and archive pages (like taxonomy terms and author pages) are included, how Priority and Lastmod are calculated, who to ping and a possibility to set additional robots.txt rules from within the WordPress admin.
+There are options to control which sitemaps are enabled, which Post Types and archive pages (like taxonomy terms and author pages) are included, how Priority and Lastmod are calculated and a possibility to set additional robots.txt rules from within the WordPress admin.

 The main advantage of this plugin over other XML Sitemap plugins is **simplicity**.
 No need to change file or folder permissions, move files or spend time tweaking difficult plugin options.

 You, or site owners on your Multisite network, will not be bothered with overly complicated settings like most other XML Sitemap plugins.
 The default settings will suffice in most cases.

-An XML Sitemap Index becomes instantly available on **yourblog.url/sitemap.xml** (or yourblog.url/?feed=sitemap if you're not using a 'fancy' permalink structure) containing references to posts and pages by default, ready for indexing by search engines like Google, Bing, Yahoo, AOL and Ask.
+An XML Sitemap Index becomes instantly available on **yourblog.url/sitemap.xml** (or yourblog.url/?feed=sitemap if you're not using a 'fancy' permalink structure) containing references to posts and pages by default, ready for indexing by search engines like Google, Bing, Yahoo, Yandex, Baidu, AOL and Ask.
 When the Google News Sitemap is activated, it will become available on **yourblog.url/sitemap-news.xml** (or yourblog.url/?feed=sitemap-news), ready for indexing by Google News.
 Both are automatically referenced in the dynamically created **robots.txt** on **yourblog.url/robots.txt** to tell search engines where to find your XML Sitemaps.
-Google and Bing will be pinged on each new publication.

 Please read the FAQ's for info on how to get your articles listed on Google News.